SUCCESS-MURI/success_apc_blur_detection/README.md

 ```bash
 python main.py
 ```
-- Note there are 2 ways of running the test weights.
-Can use the converted .npy weights on XXX from the [original repo](https://github.com/HyeongseokSon1/deep_blur_detection_and_classification.git) or you can run training and use .cktp weights generated from this code.
+- Can use the converted .npy weights on XXX from the [original repo](https://github.com/HyeongseokSon1/deep_blur_detection_and_classification.git).
--
 ## Synthetic Dataset
 - download [synthetic train set](https://drive.google.com/file/d/1QUygL2nalHldcJMwFJPfPFWokMoIbI9L/view?usp=sharing)(337MB) and [synthetic test set](https://drive.google.com/file/d/1-lV3CS_6rI_by6StkGQYsdn0SeOxwepu/view?usp=sharing)(11.5MB) from google drive
 - Note that sharp pixels, motion-blurred pixels, and defocus-blurred pixels in GT blur maps are labeled as 0, 100, and 200, respectively, in the [0,255] range.